yohangz/ornamentum/README.md

   </a>
 </p>

 > Lightweight, feature rich, highly configurable, UI framework agnostic, full responsive Angular data table with minimal dependencies.
 Ornamentum data table is a powerful widget which allows you to visualize via its table representation.
 This is a ```Highly Configurable``` ```Open Source``` library which has ```Minimum Dependency Support``` and works in all most all the well-known browsers.

+It was built for modern browsers using [Angular 6+](https://angular.io/), [Bootstrap](https://getbootstrap.com/) & [SCSS](https://sass-lang.com/).

 Check out the [documentation](https://ornamentum.app/api-docs/) & [demos](https://ornamentum.app/) for more information!